Waterside (Hythe) & Blackfield Patient Participation Group

 Click on any heading above to go to that section of the site

 The West Hampshire Clinical Commissioning Group (WHCCG) encourages:

 “A greater focus on health promotion and self-care - helping people to take responsibility for their health and wellbeing and live a healthier life”

 Please note this important information about the status of The Waterside (Hythe) & Blackfield, Red & Green Practice PPG ....

-The PPG Steering Group has taken the decision to pause all PPG activities with the exception of two elements that will continue.
-We will continue to monitor the ‘Contact Us’ form on our website for patients to make contact, but will not be updating articles on the website, planning any health promotion events, or sending out our health and well-being emails.
-Many of the entries on the website will update automatically as they link to other sites which update their materials as necessary.
+Due to the changes planned to develop patient collaborative activities across the Waterside Primary Care Network, the PPG Steering Group with the agreement of the Practice, has taken the decision to dissolve the PPG associated with the Red & Green Practice, as its activities will be absorb by the new patient collaborative arrangements.
+Whilst in the short term the current PPG website will remain available to patients we will not be updating articles, planning any health promotion events, or sending out our health and well-being emails.
+Many of the entries on the website will update automatically as they link to other health & wellbeing sites which update their materials as necessary.

-Everyone understands that illness is distressing, especially at this time when large numbers of the population are fearful about the possibility of contracting the Coronavirus.
-However it has been disappointing to hear about patients using aggressive and abusive behaviour towards Practice staff in these difficult times.
+Everyone understands that illness is distressing, but it has been disappointing to hear about patients using aggressive and abusive behaviour towards Practice staff.
 The Practice is reminding patients that whatever the circumstances, they should show respect to staff who are providing support under difficult circumstances, when they themselves are increasing the possibility of contracting the virus by their interaction with patients.